World of Weirdness

 - DSBT Insani T. Ghosts who can turn you invisible, deities manifested as waterfalls using the form of a woman as a hollow shell, and Mega Microbes made of water are just normal things to the cast.

 - David Bowie is the leader of a globally-recognized organization for the benefits of super villains, though according to the Season 5 finale he's actually a shapeshifter who met Bowie once.

 - Garfield and Friends: Garfield foils multiple alien invasions, helps a witch get married, protects Bigfoot from nosy photographers, gets chased by a ghost, and encounters multiple robots and prehistoric animals.
 The characters in the US Acres segment find this happening to them as well, in addition to aliens and robots they've encountered an angel and discovered a chocolate mine.

-- The Grim Adventures Of Billy And Mandy has this in spades, including the actual goddess Eris.
+- The Grim Adventures of Billy & Mandy has this in spades, including the actual goddess Eris.